Explorer09/cpustress-ubcd/README.md

 images for different uses.
 However, there's no Makefile yet so you have to execute several scripts in a sequence.

+Tools required:

+1. XZ-Utils
+2. p7zip
+3. mkisofs or genisoimage

+Except for p7zip, your Linux distribution should have provided these off-the-shelf.

 Building CPUstress for Ultimate Boot CD:

 1. (Optional) Run 'scripts/git-cache-meta.sh --apply' to update the file